Home > Housing > Housing for Tenants > Resident Information > Report Tenancy Fraud

 • you might know that somebody has another home we don't know about or has given false information in their housing or homeless application.

-• you might be suspicious because the tenants of a property keep changing or you have seen someone collecting rent.
+• you might be suspicious because the tenants of a property keep changing, especially without Mears or Council Officers coming to do work at the property, or you have seen someone collecting rent.

-• you might suspect that the property is not being occupied.
+• you might suspect that the property is empty and not being occupied.
+The tenant might just return to pick up the post and leave again.

 Any information received will be kept in the strictest confidence and you do not have to supply your name and address.